-Individuals with type 2 diabetes should have no concerns about applying for Life Insurance for diabetics.
+Individuals with type 2 diabetes should have no concerns about applying for Life Insurance.
 Some insurance providers will be able to underwrite your application at the time of submission if you are able to provide your latest HbA1c readings (taken within the prior 6 months) and have no other major health complications.
-If you are unable to provide these readings or do have other medical conditions your application is likely to be referred to underwriting and the insurance provider will contact your GP for additional information.
-This is a standard process for a Life Insurance for those with diabetes application and is often an advantage as you can then be confident that the insurance provider has the latest account of your health before determining the policy available to you.
+If you are unable to provide these readings or do have other medical conditions your application is likely to be referred to underwriting and the insurer will want to contact your GP for additional information.
+This is a standard process for diabetics wanting Life Insurance and is often an advantage, as you can then be confident that the insurance provider has the latest account of your health before determining the policy available to you.

 It is possible for a small number of type 2 diabetics to be accepted at normal terms.
 This would usually be when you HbA1c readings are less than 7, you have been diagnosed for less than 5 years, are over age 50 and have otherwise excellent health.
 For most people however a premium increase is likely.

-Recent changes in the insurance market have seen a couple of Critical Illness policies become available for a select number of type 2 diabetics.
-Diabetics Critical Illness Cover applications will require the insurance provider to speak with your GP and will follow the same application process as that of Life Insurance.
-As of 2013, there are three providers who can consider this cover, one will place a large number of exclusions on the policy and the other two will put the prices up.
+Type 2 diabetics can have critical illness cover if they meet specific criteria set by the insurer.
+Critical Illness Cover applications for those with diabetes, will require the insurance provider to speak with your GP and will follow the same application process as that of Life Insurance.
+There are currently a few providers who can consider offering Critical Illness Cover for diabetics, there will however either be a number of exclusions on the policy or the cost of the cover will be increased.

 To be eligible you must fall into the following categories:

 Whilst Critical Illness Cover for diabetics is only available for a small number of diabetics on the standard marker, there are specialist policies available that could be worth considering.
 Specialist critical illness cover that is available for people with diabetes will come with an exclusion for diabetic related claims, and we would recommend that you speak with someone who can fully explain the policy to you, before you purchase it.